 - What nasties you need your travel water filter to remove to stop you getting horribly sick

-- The different categories of travel water filters
+- The different types of travel water filters

 If you don’t need convincing on why you should get a portable travel water filter, just check out our top 5 water filters here, with our recommendation being the Survivor Filter Pro.

-5 reasons why you should get a portable / travel water filter
+Why you should get a travel water filter

 2. Reliability of bottled water

 Another reason to get a travel water filter is water contamination.
 In some places, bottled water can be contaminated by things like poorly maintained septic tanks near tube wells used for bottling.
 Contaminated water can make you pretty sick.

 You don’t want to have to carry around a weeks worth of water for a camping trip.
-You want to be able to collect water from streams or even melting snow like a true adventurer.
-You’ll also look pretty cool (in my books!).
+Instead, you want to be able to collect water from streams or even melting snow like a true adventurer.

 4. Long-term use of chemical purifiers